 Offers information and guidance on living options for student residences, both on and off campus including homestay accommodation options.
 For more information, please visit the University website.

 CET monitors daily attendance of all English students to ensure that all students meet the attendance requirements of Standard 11 of the Education Services for Overseas Students (ESOS) Act, National Code 2007.
-Please review the CET Student Attendance Policy, which outlines the attendance requirements.
+Please review the CET Student Attendance and Suspension Process, which outlines the attendance requirements.

 Please also view our course attendance diagram below for a summary of the attendance requirements.